day8/re-frame/docs/ApplicationState.md

 feature called `structural sharing` which means it doesn't cost much RAM to keep the last, say, 200
 snapshots.
 All very efficient.
 For certain categories of applications (eg: drawing applications) this feature is borderline magic.
-Instead of undo/redo being hard, disruptive and error prone, it becomes virtually trivial.
+Instead of undo/redo being hard, disruptive and error prone, it becomes trivial.
 **But,** many web applications are not self contained data-wise and, instead, are dominated by data sourced from an authoritative remote database.
 For these applications, re-frame's `app-db` is mostly a local caching